Lazycoder-1/Live-Bitcoin-Market/README.md

-first test for the bitcoin live market app
+A Bitcoin live market app : shows the changes in the price of Bitcoin in every 5 seconds